joinmarket-webui/jamdocs/docs/index.md

 # Getting Started

+Welcome, stranger!
+The goal of Jam is to make it easier to improve the financial privacy of yourself and others.

+Both Jam and its documentation are a work in progress.
+We are writing these docs as we progress, out in the open.
+If you want to help, please do!

+[:octicons-arrow-right-24: Contributing][contribute]

+[contribute]: contribute.md

 ## Before You Start

-Before you get going with Jam you should understand the why behind it all.
+Before you get going with Jam you should understand the "why" behind it all.

 [:octicons-arrow-right-24: Motivation][motivation]

 [:octicons-arrow-right-24: Privacy Fundamentals][fundamentals]

 [motivation]: philosophy/motivation.md
-[fundamentals]: philosophy/fundamentals.md
+[fundamentals]: technology/privacy-fundamentals.md

+Jam is an interface for JoinMarket.
+What sets JoinMarket apart is that it has no single point of failure.
+It is completely peer-to-peer, there is no central coordinator, no "doxxic change", no company behind it all, no marketing department, and no central entity making any money off of it.

-...and before you go any further, please heed the following warning:
+All development is done by volunteers.
+Consequently, please heed the following
+warning:

 !!! warning
     **Jam is considered beta software.** While JoinMarket is tried and tested, Jam is new and things might break.
 Use with caution.
 Please report any issues [directly on GitHub](https://github.com/joinmarket-webui/joinmarket-webui/issues/new).

 ## Installation

-The easiest way to install Jam is via one of the [integrations].
+The easiest way to install Jam is via one of the full-node software solutions that includes Jam as an app or plug-in.
+You can also install it manually yourself.

+[:octicons-arrow-right-24: Installation][installation]

-[integrations]: software/installation.md
+[installation]: software/installation.md

 ## First Use